November 9

 Positive habits definitely don't have to be earth-shattering in their impact.
 In fact, habits tend to be those things that we do without thinking about them, like throwing paper into a recycling bin instead of a trash can, or picking up litter when we pass it, or complimenting young people when we see them, or making sure that we do our exercise regularly.
 All of these things definitely do help us in our lives, even if that help comes in the form of just giving us a sense of satisfaction.

-I think that one of the problems with habits is that we often don't choose the habits that we choose to make a part of our lives.
+I think that one of the problems with habits is that we often don't choose the habits that we make a part of our lives.
 We sometimes just start doing things because they're easy, and we keep on doing them because they're easy.
 Sitting on the couch and watching TV is definitely easier than sitting down with a book and studying something or going for a walk if the weather happens to be not perfect.
 But while that ease can be enticing, it's not necessarily good, and it's important that we actually choose the habits that we want to live with instead of just allowing them to surface as a result of ease.

 I want my habits to be my friends.
 I want to have habits that make my life richer, and that contribute to the world instead of taking from it.
 If I do want such habits, of course, I have to be aware of the things that I do and the results of those things, and then I have to choose between the ones that make my world better and those that add nothing to my life or that take away from its richness.